When To See A Primary Care Physician in Women’s Health vs A Women’s Health Specialist

 Primary Care Women’s Health vs Specialty Women’s Health

-As women move beyond childbearing, many transition from their OB-GYN physician to a primary care provider.
-For women who no longer require obstetrical or specialized gynecological care, choosing a PCWH provider who can care for women’s both preventive and chronic health needs may be ideal.
+As women move beyond childbearing, many transition from their OB-GYN physician to a primary care clinician.
+For women who no longer require obstetrical or specialized gynecological care, choosing a PCWH clinican who can care for women’s both preventive and chronic health needs may be ideal.
 The benefit of this “one-stop shopping” model of health care delivery is that women can often avoid seeing multiple physicians.
-As an example women with polycystic ovary syndrome can sometimes be treated by a women’s health PCP rather than going to an OB/GYN, an endocrinologist and a dermatologist.
+As an example women with polycystic ovary syndrome can sometimes be treated by a women’s health PCP rather than going to an OB/GYN, an endocrinologist and a dermatologist

 PCWH providers can perform routine health screenings and treat common conditions: